-- Economic Impact Payments (EIP) or stimulus payments first authorized by the CARES ACT in 2020 and then two later rounds of payments AND Unemployment benefits paid from March 2020 through Sept.
+Economic Impact Payments (EIP) (stimulus payments) first authorized by the CARES ACT in 2020 and then two later rounds of payments AND Unemployment benefits paid from March 2020 through Sept.
 2021 cannot be counted as "income" for financial eligibility for Medicaid or SSI.
-Medicaid and SSI recipients have 12 months to spend the checks within 12 months.
+However, initially Medicaid and SSI recipients had 12 months to spend the checks within 12 months.
 Even if they keep them, they are not counted as a "resource" for eligibility for their benefits.
 The NYS Dept. of Health (DOH) has made this clear to local Medicaid programs -- GIS 20 MA/05.